 Mr. Tiffin and his students use different ways to count to determine the number of seeds inside a pumpkin.

-Charlie is the smallest kid in his class and he ends up with the small pumpkin to count.
+Charlie is the smallest kid in his class and ends up with the small pumpkin to count.
 He was thrilled to find out that the smallest pumpkin had the most seeds.

-Pumpkin Themed Activities
+Fall Themed Activities

 Free Pumpkin Lesson Plan Template